python/cpython/Doc/library/compileall.rst

    information are printed to standard out.
 Set to ``1``, only errors are printed.
 Set to ``2``, all output is suppressed.

-   If *legacy* is true, byte-code files are written to their legacy locations and names, which may overwrite byte-code files created by another version of Python.
+   If *legacy* is a truthy value, byte-code files are written to their legacy locations and names, which may overwrite byte-code files created by another version of Python.
 The default is to write files to their :pep:`3147` locations and names, which allows byte-code files from multiple versions of Python to